-Some of the most commonly associated triggers are loud noise, bright lights, certain foods (chocolate, peanut butter, avocado, banana, citrus, dairy products, and fermented/ pickled foods, MSG), certain medications (birth control pills, migraine medications), menstrual cycle fluctuations, exertion activities, as well an underlying emotional and/or psychiatric diseases, such as Depression.
+Some of the most commonly associated triggers are loud noise, bright lights, certain foods (chocolate, peanut butter, avocado, banana, citrus, dairy products, fermented/ pickled foods, and MSG), certain medications (birth control pills and migraine medications), menstrual cycle fluctuations, exertion activities, as well as underlying emotional and/or psychiatric diseases, such as depression.

 However, recent research has led scientists and physicians today to believe that the pain originates within the brain itself, involving various nerve pathways and the neurotransmitters within the brain in addition to the vasodilatory affects.

-Cluster HA are considered to be from the vasodilatation (opening) of the blood vessels in the brain.
-This causes the acute and severe pain by compressing and irritating Cranial Nerve V (Trigeminal), which innervates the sensory and some motor function of the face.
+Cluster headaches are considered to be from the vasodilatation (opening) of the blood vessels in the brain.
+This causes the acute and severe pain by compressing and irritating the cranial nerve (trigeminal), which innervates the sensory and some motor function of the face.

-The etiology of Tension HA’s are less understood, however, is thought to be due to neurotransmitter or chemical changes surrounding the brain due to stress and emotional factors.
+The etiology of tension headaches are less understood; however, it is thought to be due to neurotransmitter or chemical changes surrounding the brain due to stress and emotional factors.

-Another theory is continued musculoskeletal (myofascial) irritations may cause Tension HA’s (2007 Ashina).
+Another theory is that continued musculoskeletal (myofascial) irritations may cause tension headaches.
 Examples of continued myofascial irritation or stimulation includes jaw clenching as well as poor posture of the back or neck.

-A study conducted in 2003 by the Departments of Anesthesia and Critical Care of Harvard University showed that the cranial parasympathetic outflow contributes by sensitizing intracranial nociceptors producing peripheral and/ or central desensitization occurring within a migraine attack.
-(2003 Yarnitsky D).
+A study conducted in 2003 by the Departments of Anesthesia and Critical Care of Harvard University showed that the cranial parasympathetic outflow contributes by sensitizing intracranial nociceptors producing peripheral or central desensitization occurring within a migraine attack.